London Met Connects

 The day then moved into an afternoon of community stalls and networking, offering attendees a chance to mingle informally with a range of groups and stakeholders including research and volunteering opportunities.

-Chris Lane, Associate Dean (Business Development & Student Recruitment) for the Faculty, commented “London Met is an organisation thoroughly embedded in its local community with dozens of local partners, this event is all about building a dialogue with them and understanding their needs.”
+Chris Lane, Associate Dean (Business Development & Student Recruitment) for the School, commented “London Met is an organisation thoroughly embedded in its local community with dozens of local partners, this event is all about building a dialogue with them and understanding their needs.”

 “We want to open our doors to local people and build closer partnerships between students, graduates, researchers, and local organisations and communities.”